ashfurrow/blog/source/blog/2013-02-04-objc_msgsend-is-not-your-bottleneck.markdown

 date: 2013-02-04 00:00
 ---

-<import><p>I got a lot of feedback from dot-syntax-haters over my <a href="http://ashfurrow.com/blog/seven-deadly-sins-of-modern-objective-c">Seven Deadly Sins</a> post.
+<p>I got a lot of feedback from dot-syntax-haters over my <a href="http://ashfurrow.com/blog/seven-deadly-sins-of-modern-objective-c">Seven Deadly Sins</a> post.
 They argued that, compared to direct instance variable access, dot syntax – and, implicitly, message-passing – are an order of magnitude slower. </p>

 <p>Well, they're right.
 Not that it matters much.</p>